kuhnboy/JsonXslt/README.md

 # JsonXslt
 Provides ability to convert Json &lt;-> Xml and the ability to transform via Xslt via Newtonsoft's Json.Net.
+This allows you to do Json <-> Json (in a different format) Json -> HTML, Json -> XML, XML -> Json (when certain rules are met).

 # Examples